American History, Atlantic and Pacific

 The AHA has launched a program for community-college faculty development that promotes a global perspective on U.S. history at the country's increasingly diverse two-year institutions.
 "American History, Atlantic and Pacific" will draw on a generation of innovative scholarship that has reframed the origins of the United States within a broad geographical and chronological context.
 Participants will work to create or revise U.S. history courses-especially the popular U.S. history survey course-with lessons, units, and other work that deepens teaching on the United States in the world.

-For additional information, please contact Robert B. Townsend, the AHA’s deputy director, at email@example.com
+For additional information, please contact Dana Schaffer, the AHA's associate director, at email@example.com

 Any views, findings, conclusions, or recommendations in this website do not necessarily reflect those of the National Endowment for the Humanities.